Tiffanymctsou/project-intelligeo/README.md

 -   Combined multiple data sources, such as **Open Data APIs** and **Google Geocoding API**, to give an insight of target market
 -   Applied **DrawingManager** constructor from Google Map APIs for **data visualisation**
--   Implemented **ETL process** for integrating POIs (Point of Interests) data collected from web crawler built in Python
+-   Implemented **ETL process** for integrating Point of Interests collected from web crawler built in Python

 ### Real-Time Reporting System and Live Dashboard